Yolinux.com logo

 Comparison of Distributions:

-The only thing unique about any distribution is the software they choose to bundle in a distribution, the versions of each software package, the installation program, configuration tools and the directory layout.
-It is important that the versions of the compiler, libraries and the kernel work together bug free.
-This is also important for the bundled software packages.
-Once the compiler, library and kernel versions are chosen, the other software packages are chosen, compiled and bundled together.
-This is evident when comparing S.u.S.E., Debian, Slackware and Red Hat.
-Each bundle their distributions with different (their own) applications, different versions of the applications if common and their own installation and configuration programs.
-The distribution also chooses a directory layout and script configuration.
+Distribution Characteristics: The differences are evident when comparing Ubuntu, Novell S.u.S.E., Debian, Slackware and Red Hat.
+Each bundle their distributions with a different choice of applications, different versions of the applications if common and their own installation and configuration programs.
+The distributions often choose a unique directory layout and script configuration.
 For example, Red Hat chooses to use a UNIX System V init script style and directory tree while Slackware chooses to use a Berkeley style layout.
-Some distributions choose to base their CD's on an existing distribution with changes made in the default settings or packages they bundle.
+Some distributions choose to base their DVD's on an existing distribution with changes made in the default settings or packages they bundle.
 The differences in the choice of libraries and directory layouts can cause incompatibilities with software designed to be installed on one distribution but then installed on another.

 Linux Distributions: